mpvader/dbus-p1/README.md

 Adding the power meter readings as well will be trivial.
 But since my (Dutch) Smart Meter only sends an update every 10 seconds, which is too little for proper ESS operation, I have not bothered to implement that, yet.
-Apparently the (recent) DSMR 5 spec increases the update rate to 1 Hz, which is probably sufficient for ESS.
+Apparently the (recent) DSMR 5 spec increases the update rate to 1 Hz, which is better and will work somewhat, but still work not as good as our EM24 meters, that update twice  a second (& have low latency).

 ## tested meter & cable